pigoz/mplayer2/DOCS/man/en/mplayer.rst

             | Field2: value2
             | Connection: close

---idx (also see ``--forceidx``)
+--idx
     Rebuilds index of files if no index was found, allowing seeking.
     Useful with broken/incomplete downloads, or badly created files.
+    Now this is done automatically by the demuxers used for most video formats, meaning that this switch has no effect in the typical case.
+    See also  ``--forceidx``.

     *NOTE*: This option only works if the underlying media supports seeking (i.e. not with stdin, pipe, etc).

 --noidx
-    Skip rebuilding index file.
+    Do not use index present in the file even if one is present.

 --ipv4-only-proxy (network only)
     Skip the proxy for IPv6 addresses.
 It will still be used for IPv4